Code-Institute-Submissions/Sculpt-Studio/README.md

 Stripe - used for payments
 Codacy - to check code quality
-QuickDBD - to plan and scetch my database
+QuickDBD - to plan and scetch my database http://ecotrust-canada.github.io/markdown-toc/ - for table of content in my README

 ## Credit and Acknowledgment